Node.js DNS Resolution: lookup, resolve & c-ares

 Lookup ordering decides which candidate address appears first when a name has several usable answers.

 In Node v24, dns.getDefaultResultOrder() reports the process default order.
-On a stock Node v24 build, it commonly reports verbatim, which means Node preserves the order returned by the resolver path rather than forcing IPv4 first.
+On a stock Node v24 build, it commonly reports verbatim, which means Node preserves the order returned by the resolver path instead of forcing IPv4 first.

-dns.setDefaultResultOrder('ipv4first');Valid order values include verbatim, ipv4first, and ipv6first in current Node.
+dns.setDefaultResultOrder('ipv4first');Current Node supports order values such as verbatim, ipv4first, and ipv6first.
 The setting affects dns.lookup() result ordering.
-Code can also pass an order for a specific lookup:
+Code can also pass an order for a specific lookup -

 dns.lookup('localhost', { all: true, order: 'ipv4first' }, (err, out) => {